vEnhance/1802/r03.typ

 There's a philosophical axe I'm grinding.
 You might have the idea that a linear transformation "is" a matrix.
 I don't like this point of view.
-I would say the matrix is a way to succinctly encode the transformation.
+I would say the matrix is a way to succinctly _encode_ or _identify_ the transformation.
 (Think how that every human has a name that identifies them, and you can find out things about people given their name.)